JackHenry-G/JackHenry-G/README.md

 <h3 align="left">About me:</h3>
 <p align="left">
-I'm a 22 year old software developer with 4 years of varied experience accross the whole pipeline thanks to following an apprenticeship straight from school.
+I'm a software developer with 4 years of varied experience accross the whole pipeline thanks to following an apprenticeship straight from school.
 From front-end to back-end to devops to Linux to NoSQL graph databases to relational databases, I've touched on a lot!
 My main language is Java so right now I am focussing on full stack web development with an emphasis on learning more about Spring Boot and back-end API development.
 But I have a keen interest in developing my already existing Python skills going forward.

 (I also have a short stint in Product Management so you can be sure I have a keen eye for developing a product the correct way!)